Circling Back to Recurrent Models of Language

-Intuitively, in $\vc = \vf \odot \vcprev + \vi \odot \vj$ the forget gate $\vf$ and the ``proposed update'' $\vi \odot \vj$ depend on each other, and computing them in parallel from the same inputs may be partially redundant.
+Intuitively, in $\vc = \vf \odot \vcprev + \vi \odot \vj$ the forget gate $\vf$ and the proposed update $\vi \odot \vj$ depend on each other, and computing them in parallel from the same inputs may be partially redundant.
 On the flipside, the parametrization of the proposed update as a product is more expressive than that of the forget gate, so the overall cell update may lose some of the extra expressivity.
 Hence, it makes sense to compute the forget gate from the proposed update instead.
 Note that this reduces the opportunities for parallelization and makes cell updates slower.

-Further disregarding efficiency on today's hardware, to reduce parameter count and to encourage storing more information in the cell state $\boldsymbol{c}$, we compute $\vo$ from $\boldsymbol{c}$, dropping a potential bypass connection from $\vx$ to $\vh$.
-Finally, to make exploding gradients less likely, we cap $\vi$ at $\boldsymbol{1-f}$ to ensure $|\vc_u| \leqslant 1$ for all memory units $u$.
-The update of our Rewired LSTM (RLSTM) cell takes the form

-where the changes from the LSTM are highlighted in blue.
+Further disregarding efficiency on today's hardware, to reduce parameter count and to encourage storing more information in the cell state $\mathbf{c}$, we compute $\vo$ from $\mathbf{c}$, dropping a potential bypass connection from $\vx$ to $\vh$.
+Finally, to make exploding gradients less likely, we cap $\vi$ at $\mathbf{1-f}$ to ensure $|c_u| \leqslant 1$ for all memory units $u$.
+The update of our Rewired LSTM (RLSTM) cell takes the form { } where the changes from the LSTM are highlighted in red.
 Based on this altered computation, we define the $\RLSTM$ function similarly to the $\LSTM$ above.